Connect with others who understand.

 Written by Maureen McNulty

 If your treatment plan for paroxysmal nocturnal hemoglobinuria (PNH) isn’t working as well as you’d like, you may wonder whether a bone marrow transplant could help.
-While complement inhibitor medications like eculizumab (Soliris) and ravulizumab (Ultomiris) are effective for many people with PNH, those who have severe symptoms or bone marrow failure may still have problems with their quality of life.
+While complement inhibitor medications like eculizumab (Soliris), iptacopan (Fabhalta), pegcetacoplan (Empaveli), and crovalimab-akkz (PiaSky) are effective treatment options for many people with PNH, those who have severe symptoms or bone marrow failure may still have problems with their quality of life.

 Bone marrow transplants are the only type of treatment that can potentially cure PNH completely — but they aren’t suitable for everybody.
 These procedures can lead to severe — and sometimes life-threatening — side effects.
 However, some people who undergo bone marrow transplants experience good outcomes and live a long time with PNH.